YemenOpenSource/school-management-system/README.md

   - [ ] subjects -> departmen -> this will be updated from the api then resolve
 - [x] dynamic breadcrump
 - [x] add image update for user update endpoint
-- [ ] convert image url to file for the update user file.
+- [x] solve the image user update endpoint not accepts the image url.

 **profiles:**
 - [x] dashboard page for general information